troessner/troessner.github.io/README.md

 ## [My interests](#my-interests)

 Playing videogames with my daughter is certainly one of my favorite pastimes.
 When I'm not doing that I'm flying an aircraft or at least trying to - I'm currently in the process of getting my pilot licence.
 I'm hoping to buy a beautiful [Cirrus SR22](https://cirrusaircraft.com/aircraft/sr22/) or an [Extra 300](https://www.extraaircraft.com/) so I can visit each country on this planet by flying there with my own aircraft.
-Yeah, I said that unironically ;)

-Other than that I have been training Brazilian jiu-jitsu for quite a few years now and still do so even though I really suck at it.
-I also play guitar whenever I feel like it.
-And finally I love math and physics (all sciences really, but you gotta make some concessions since you can't do it all) and am studying math on the side being enrolled in a remote university.
+Other than that I have been training Brazilian jiu-jitsu for quite a few years now and still do so.
+And finally, I love math and physics and am studying math on the side being enrolled in a remote university.

 ## [Voluntary work](#voluntary-work)